fowel5/vw-code-challenge/README.md

 # Code Challenge

+This project was done by Miguel Angel Beltra Mayoral.
 This is a project for a code challenge for the company VW.
 It was scaffolded using `npm create vite@latest` and following best practices.

 ## Technologies